Dan Severn: Accusations of fixed and misrepresented fights

 Longtime regional MMA legend Travis Fulton claimed in some 2004 forum posts while interacting with fans on MixedMartialArts.com that several of Severn's fights were fixed, including their fights together, saying: Severn has a financial interest in keeping the works secret.
 Severn is a good guy though.
 His works are as follows: vs Kohler vs Japanese guy in U Japan vs Butterbean vs me in DZ(Severn's MMA organization) and then 2 more that I am not at liberty to speak about.
 But I know for a fact that they were works.
 I can't tell though because I'd lose friends in the process.
 Other than that everything else Severn has done is legit.
 Wins over Oleg, Shamrock, Tank, Braga, Griffin, Conan, Neto, Buentello, Vale, Sims, and Eilers are very impressive.
 Not many people have defeated so many big names.On June 30, 2001, Severn faced off against Travis Fulton in World Extreme Cage Fighting's(WEC) inaugural event in Lemoore, CA for their third fight together.
 Fulton disclosed after the fight that Severns manager Becky Levi approached Fulton on behalf of Severn, and Levi told Fulton that they don't want this fight unless they get paid more money.
 She also asked Fulton to go easy and guarantee Severn the victory or they would not fight.
 Fulton accepted.
 It was very noticeable to referee Mason White that Fulton was holding back from punching Severn.
 Fulton was well known to be a well rounded fighter with a powerful right hook.
 According to Fulton, he agreed to not throw any punches because one of his hands was hurt.
 This led to the IFC suspending Severn, Fulton and Levi from fighting in their organization.
 The WEC also never allowed them to ever fight in the promotion again.

-Severn's fight with Shannon Ritch on July 2, 2005 in Honolulu, Hawaii is widely considered to be a fixed fight.
-Ritch was also suspended by the California State Athletic Commission in September of 2006 for an alleged fixed fight.
+Severn's fight with Shannon Ritch on July 2, 2005, in Honolulu, Hawaii is widely considered to be a fixed fight.
+Ritch was also suspended by the California State Athletic Commission in September 2006 for an alleged fixed fight.
 Longtime UFC veteran Chael Sonnen said that they were doing gymnastics and professional wrestling moves during the fight, and also said that the "interviews after the fact were worse than the job you did in the ring faking it".
 MMA fighter Brian Geraghty, who was present at the fight, said in an interview that the promotor for the fight was furiously cursing at the obvious fake fight, and the fighters who were present ringside were laughing at the absurdity.